visanmar/http-server/README.md

 ## Requirements
 No additional libraries needed.
 Currently only those incorporated by Python.
+The httpdocs directory is used to serve server content.

 ## Task tracking
 - [x] Create basic HTTP server